 Companies can face fines of up to 10% of their global turnover for non-compliance, providing a significant financial incentive for adherence to the regulations.

-Duty of Care
+Duty of Care Obligations

 The bill establishes a legal duty of care on social media companies to protect users from harmful content.
 Platforms are required to take proactive measures to ensure user safety.

-Regulatory Oversight
+Regulatory Oversight and Enforcement

 The legislation proposes the creation of an independent regulatory body with the authority to enforce compliance.
 This body will set codes of practice outlining the expectations for online safety.

-Harmful Content Definition
+Defining Harmful Content

 -